 (i) 'Significant' issues/events: the significant issues affecting commencement of the earthworks were (i) water main diversion; and (ii) INTC 187.
 The delay due to water main, causing delay to access - 01/08/08 (planned start) to 18/02/09 (when material start should have commenced).
 35 week delay (tie culpability).
 INTC 187 (delay in provision of Estimate) appears to have caused a further 6 week delay to the earthworks (Infraco culpability).
 Thereafter there are questions surrounding Infraco performance in earthworks operations, commencement of foundations and steelwork - causing a 16 week delay to foundations and steelwork.
 For the most part, excluding the water main, these appear to be Infraco culpability.
 That said, issues such as increased workscope in terms of earthworks volumes and foundation increased scope must be taken into account.
-Split liability for this 16 weeks period.
+For present purposes we have allocated a Split liability for this 16 weeks period (that is to say the liability for this 16 week period has been split between the parties - see Appendix 16 attached and table below).